Go paper-free

 How much you need to save for a mortgage deposit usually depends on:

 Usually, the minimum mortgage deposit you can have is 5% of the property value.
-This is known as a 95% mortgage, where you borrow 95% of the total value of the property.
-You might need to meet a set of criteria to qualify for this type of mortgage.
+You would then need to apply for a 95% mortgage, This means you would borrow 95% of the total value of the property.

-If you qualify for our Family Boost mortgage, you might not need a deposit at all.
-Instead, a family member puts 10% of the purchase price into a 3-year fixed savings account to secure the mortgage.
+With our Family Boost mortgage, you might not need a deposit at all.
+Instead, if a family member can put 10% of your house purchase price into a 3-year fixed savings account to secure the mortgage, you could qualify for the Family Boost mortgage.

 Get started with the mortgage calculator or an Agreement in Principle.